vmware-tanzu/velero/design/secrets.md

 ## Goals

 - To allow Velero to create and store multiple secrets for provider credentials, even multiple credentials for the same provider
-- To improve the UX for configuring the velero deployment with multiple plugins/providers, and corresponding IAM secrets.
+- To improve the UX for configuring the velero deployment with multiple plugins/providers.

 ## Non Goals

 - To make any change except what's necessary to handle multiple credentials
-- To allow multiple credentials for node-based authentication (e.g. AWS IAM, GCP Workload Identity, Azure AAD Pod Identity).
+- To allow multiple credentials for or change the UX for node-based authentication (e.g. AWS IAM, GCP Workload Identity, Azure AAD Pod Identity).

 ## Design overview